andreev-fn/message-queue/readme.md

-# Task queue
+# Message queue
 Currently work in progress.

-A simple, reliable, and modern task queue built on top of PostgreSQL.
+A simple, reliable, and modern message queue built on top of PostgreSQL.

 Also serves as a **real-world example of applying Domain-Driven Design (DDD) principles in Go**.

 ## TODO
-- ☑ Archival of finalized tasks
+- ☑ Archival of finalized messages
-- ☑ Task prioritization
+- ☑ Message prioritization
-- ☐ Make task types configurable (config file)
+- ☐ Make message types configurable (config file)
   - ☐ Configurable retries and timeouts and archive retention period
 - ☐ Add authentication (config files, users.yaml, and tokens.yaml)
 - ☐ Tries history (and attempt ID)
 - ☐ Configurable retries strategies
-- ☐ Removal of old tasks
+- ☐ Removal of old messages
 - ☐ Metrics
 - ☐ Implement webhooks
 - ☑ Some kind of long-polling for workers